FAQs

 When is the festival and what times do the performances & activities run from/until?

-The festival begins at 11:00 on Friday 27th September and runs until 23:00 on Sunday 29th September.
-Things will kick off around 10.30am on Saturday and Sunday with the last performance of the day finishing around 20:30.
-Check out our full programme for the times and locations of each performance/activity.
+The festival begins at 15:00 on Friday 26th September.
+Things kick off around 10:30am on Saturday and Sunday mornings, with the festival running until around 23:00 on Sunday 28th September.
+Check out our full programme for the times and locations of each performance/ activity

 Do we have to book tickets for performances?